peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 Before playing, be sure to configure this mod in HedgeModManager.
 If another mod is modifying the "disk/bb3/#Sonic.ar.00" or "disk/bb3/#SonicClassic.ar.00" files, this mod may not work unless set to higher priority.

-For example, if you would like to use these physics with any type of Unleashed Project mod (such as the Unleashed Project Add-On, or Unleashed Encore), I recommend ordering the mods this way in HedgeModManager from top to bottom:
+For instance, if you would like to use these physics with any type of Unleashed Project mod (such as the Unleashed Project Add-On, or Unleashed Encore), I recommend ordering the mods this way in HedgeModManager from top to bottom:

 - this mod, with "Modified Stage Files" set to "Disabled"